jibingl/Just-for-Fun/startup-tab.md

   `%Appdata%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## Using _Autoruns_ tool
+"This utility, which has the most comprehensive knowledge of auto-starting locations of any startup monitor, shows you what programs are configured to run during system bootup or login, and when you start various built-in Windows applications like Internet Explorer, Explorer and media players.
+These programs and drivers include ones in your startup folder, Run, RunOnce, and other Registry keys."
+(Microsoft, 2022)
+- Downloading _Autoruns_ tool from Microsoft website;
-Runnning _Autoruns_ and then check _Logon_ tab.
+- Runnning _Autoruns_ and then looking for the info under _Logon_ tab.
-🎺Important: Autoruns won’t display entries that are disabled in the Task Manager’s Startup tab because they are stored in a different registry location.
+🎺Note: Autoruns won’t display entries that are disabled in _Startup_ tab because they are stored in a different registry location.

 ## Locating in Registry (_regedit.exe_)
 1. Per-user